nopjmp/mcproxy/README.md

 ## Notice

-Encrypted / compressed packets are not support yet.
+All this does is directly pass the packets right now.

+Does not make decisions.

 ## TODO
-* Encryption support
+* Encryption processing
-* Compression support
+* Compression processing
 * Multi-server configuration
 * Custom statuses (cumulative player count)
 * Support BungeeCord configuration packets